dmoa/juice/src/Engine/readme.md

 // pos can be either TOP_LEFT or CENTER, which picks the origin to draw from. inline void RenderCopyWhole(SDL_Renderer* r, SDL_Texture* t, SDL_Rect* _rt, DrawnFrom pos = TOP_LEFT);

+// RenderCopy but does not stretch the item.
+// Takes the width and height from the quad (src_r) and uses it for the destination rectangle internally. inline void RenderCopy(SDL_Renderer* r, SDL_Texture* t, SDL_Rect* src_r, float x, float y);

 // Prints to the screen.
 Only uses g_window.rdr renderer. void PrintScreen(std::string text, int x, int y);
 ```